 This wiffle ball bat is a cost-effective alternative to those aluminum or heavy wood-grain bats.
 It has a design that appeals to players of all skill levels and ages, and it’s not too light for serious players to use.
 It has a thicker plastic construction that helps it last season after season without breaking down, and it has a hollow design that is nice for helping the bat balance while reducing the overall weight.
 At 31 inches long, this bat has a broad enough barrel with a longer reach to make hitting a breeze.

 The modeled handle has a texture on it that helps you get a better grip each time you pick it up.
 The sharp black coloring is timeless, and it won’t show scuff marks as easily as other choices.
-The seam on the wiffle ball bat is rather large and prominent, but it doesn’t take away from the bat’s durability.
+The seam is rather large and prominent, but it doesn’t take away from the bat’s durability.
 It’s easy enough to store between games, and it makes an excellent addition to your kid’s toy sets to help keep them active.

 - Good for practice sessions